Đông Nhi: 2014–2015: I Wanna Dance and The Remix

-In 2014, Nhi released her second album I Wanna Dance, featuring pop-electronic songs.
+In 2014, Đông Nhi released her second album I Wanna Dance, featuring pop-electronic songs.
 The album's lead single, "I Wanna Dance", topped many music charts in Vietnam, as well as Chinese and Spanish charts.
-The song won Favorite Pop - Electronic Song at the Zing Music Awards 2014.
-Nhi also won Favorite Female Singer for the fourth time.
+The song won Favorite Pop - Electronic Song at the Zing Music Awards 2014. Đông Nhi also won Favorite Female Singer for the fourth time.
 At the 19th Golden Apricot Blossom Awards, she won Favorite Ballad Singer.
 In September, she was confirmed to be a judge on Vo Chong Minh Hat.

 On March 28, 2015, she was the official judge of the Toa Sang Tai Nang Chau A contest, along with Midu and Lam Vinh Ha.
-On April 5, 2015, Nhi won Favorite Female Singer at the HTV Awards.
+On April 5, 2015, Đông Nhi won Favorite Female Singer at the HTV Awards.

 In early February, at the 20th Golden Apricot Blossom Awards, she won Favorite Ballad Singer.
 In early 2015, she competed in the first season of The Remix, which she won on May 3.
 Here, she also performed her single "Stop Loving You", which immediately topped many music charts.

 On May 15, she released the music video for "Vi Ai Vi Anh".
 The video received more than one million views and topped the Zing MP3 chart upon release.
-The song won Music Video of the Year at the Zing Music Awards 2015, at which Nhi won Favorite Singer for the fifth time.
+The song won Music Video of the Year at the Zing Music Awards 2015, at which Đông Nhi won Favorite Singer for the fifth time.
 "Vi Ai Vi Anh" won Best Song Award at the Yan Vpop Awards 2015.

 On May 16, she was a judge on Ngoi Sao Phuong Nam.
 On May 31, 2015, she came back to Vietnam Idol as a guest, in which she performed "Hot" at the first night gala.

-On December 2, Nhi became the youngest Vietnamese singer to win a Mnet Asian Music Award.
+On December 2, Đông Nhi became the youngest Vietnamese singer to win a Mnet Asian Music Award.
 On December 14, she released the music video for "Boom Boom".